SanMedElhadi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines : Display the last 10 lines of /etc/passwd.
 5-firstlines : Display the first 10 lines of /etc/passwd.
 6-third_line : Display the third line of /etc/passwd.
+7-file : Create a file with some special characters in his name.